How To Watch Orlando Magic-New York Knicks, Lineups, Injury Report, Betting Lines & More

 Radio: FM 96.9 The Game/AM 740 WYGM (Magic), WEPN-FM (Knicks)

-The Magic will face a Heat team they just saw the other night and played in the season opener, while the Knicks will visit the Raptors across the border after just seeing them on Nov.
-30.
+However, New York and Orlando have already finished their regular-season series, which the Magic won 2-1 despite losing Sunday’s game 106-100.
+Unfortunately, they lost Franz Wagner for at least a handful of weeks to a high ankle sprain that looked like it could be an MCL injury or something worse.
+After getting good news on that front, the Magic went out and beat the Miami Heat in Tuesday’s NBA Cup quarterfinals, overcoming an early 15-0 deficit.

-Barring an NBA Cup matchup, New York and Orlando will be playing for the final time during the regular season.
+New York comes off a 117-101 blowout in Toronto to reach this point in the competition, getting 35 points from Jalen Brunson.
+The Knicks All-Star point guard has scored at least 30 points in each of the past three games.

-Orlando has won three consecutive meetings between these teams and is 7-4 over the last 11 despite losing four straight in 2024.
+Prior to losing last weekend, Orlando had won three consecutive meetings between these teams and is 7-5 over the last 12 matchups despite losing four straight in 2024.
+The Magic own a 70-67 series lead in this series and registered the franchise’s first-ever win over the Knicks on Nov.
+6, 1989 behind 24 points from Reggie Theus, now the head coach at Daytona Beach’s Bethune-Cookman University.

 Betting Lines (via DraftKings)